Welcome to the Machine Learning for IBM z/OS content solution, your homepage for technical resources.

 MLz performs the best when adequate system capacity in terms of server, processor, memory, and disk space is available.
 Allocate sufficient capacity for MLz on your z/OS system to meet the demands of your enterprise machine learning workload.

-Note that additional capacity may be needed depending on the training workload you plan to run on IBM Z. This may be influenced by the number of concurrent training jobs, the type of models being trained, the size of the training data set, the number of data features, and the specification of model parameters.
+Note: Additional capacity may be needed depending on your AI workloads.
+This may be influenced by the number of concurrent training jobs, the type of models being trained, the size of the training data set, the number of data features, and the specification of model parameters.
 For guidance on planning capacity for your training workloads, view Planning system capacity for ML for IBM z/OS: Capacity consideration for training workload on Z.

 - SMP/E images